COVID-19 guidance document for long-term care homes in Ontario

 Admissions and transfers

-Per section 5.1 of the Minister’s Directive, for matters related to admissions and transfers as well as applicable isolation and testing requirements for long-term care homes, homes are to abide by requirements set out in the Ministry of Health COVID‑19 Guidance: Long-Term Care Homes, Retirement Homes, and other Congregate Living Settings for Public Health Units (PDF) (see in particular, Appendix E: Algorithm for Admissions and Transfers for Long-Term Care Homes and Retirement Homes).
+Per section 5.1 of the Minister’s Directive, for matters related to admissions and transfers as well as applicable isolation and testing requirements for long-term care homes, homes are to abide by requirements set out in the Ministry of Health COVID‑19 Guidance: Long-Term Care Homes, Retirement Homes, and other Congregate Living Settings for Public Health Units (PDF) (refer to Appendix E: Algorithm for Admissions and Transfers for Long-Term Care Homes and Retirement Homes).

 Absences